carbon-language/carbon-lang/llvm/docs/CommandGuide/dsymutil.rst

  Specifies a ``path`` to prepend to all debug symbol object file paths.

+.. option:: --papertrail

+ When running dsymutil as part of your build system, it can be desirable for warnings to be part of the end product, rather than just being emitted to the output stream.
+When enabled warnings are embedded in the linked DWARF debug information.

 .. option:: -s, --symtab

  Dumps the symbol table found in *executable* or object file(s) and exits.